12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 • "60%+ of Google searches are now zero-click" (Similarweb 2024)

-Counter: Differentiated content beyond simple facts — simulations, matrices, case studies, visualizations.
-Depth that AI can't condense into one line.
+The way to counter it is differentiated content that goes beyond a simple fact: simulations, matrices, case studies, visualizations — depth that AI can't condense into a single line.

 That's exactly why we attached matrices to our tools (1-home-owner FMV ratio 9×4 / DSR back-calculation / 6+6 split scenarios).